MhmRhm/DotBashHistory/README.md

-git diff main..feat  # head to head git diff main...feat # head to common ancestor git diff --ignore-space-change # same as -b
+git diff main..feat  # head to head git diff main...feat # head to common ancestor git diff --ignore-space-change # same as -b git rev-list HEAD # to get all parents hashes
 ```
 to get the uncommitted changes or compare revisions.